CS-DS-125/125book/py4e_rst/14-objects.rst

 .. index:: encapsulation

-Another word we use to capture this idea that we ignore the internal detail of objects we use is “encapsulation”.
+Another word we use to capture this idea that we ignore the internal detail of objects we use is "encapsulation".
 This means that we can know how to use an object without knowing how it internally accomplishes what we need done.